fspoettel/advent-of-code-rust/README.md

 Do you have aoc-specific crate recommendations?
 [Share them!](https://github.com/fspoettel/advent-of-code-rust/edit/main/README.md)

-## Common pitfalls

--   **Integer overflows:** This template uses 32-bit integers by default because it is generally faster - for example when packed in large arrays or structs - than using 64-bit integers everywhere.
-For some problems, solutions for real input might exceed 32-bit integer space.
-While this is checked and panics in `debug` mode, integers [wrap](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-overflow) in `release` mode, leading to wrong output when running your solution.

 ## Footnotes

 [^1]: The session cookie might expire after a while (~1 month) which causes the downloads to fail.
 To fix this issue, refresh the `.adventofcode.session` file.